 More importantly, line up to a consul where most of the applicants passed the interview.
 Avoid those who occasionally deny applicants.

 The renewal process of your expired C1/D visa is much the same as when applying for the first time.
 Your company will do much of the preparation and all you have to do is pass the final interview.

 But the renewal of a US visa gives you a much higher chance of passing than first-timers.
 There is also an option that seafarers are entitled to non-appearance when renewing their C1/D Visa.

 The Seafarer Visa Reissuance Program is for non-immigrant applicants which expedites the appointment process of their C1/D visa.

-Seamen who qualifies this program are given a possibility of waived interview and appearance provided that they meet the following conditions.
+Seamen who qualify for this program are given the possibility of waived interview and appearance provided that they meet the following conditions.